shri1984/study-images/phylogenetics_050523_DM.md

 ![](https://raw.githubusercontent.com/shri1984/study-images/main/Screen%20Shot%202023-05-03%20at%2012.23.01.png?token=GHSAT0AAAAAACCFFFMDFNA5P5PWHFBIYVHCZCUWUQQ)

 One important thing we should know from above table is what forms the ancestral trait, and which are derived traits.
 This is important to make a tree based on characters.
-An ancestral trait is what we think was present in the common ancestor of the species of interest.
+An ancestral trait is what we think was present in the recent common ancestor of the species of interest.
 Also, if the trait is present only in the outgroup you can call it ancestral trait.
-A derived trait is a trait or character that appears somewhere on a lineage descended from common ancestor.
+A derived trait is a trait or character that appears somewhere on a lineage descended from recent common ancestor.

 We will start building a tree now.
 Lampery lacks all the traits listed in the table.
 Hence we can assume that ancestors for these group of